Buckinghamshire-Digital-Service/buckinghamshire-council/docs/infrastructure.md

 The Django low-level cache API is used by the recruitment API client to replace Zeep's default cache.
 See [Recruitment Site](recruitment-site.md) for details.

+## Search engine

+The search backend on staging and production is Elasticsearch, provided by Bonsai.
+See `heroku addons -a buckinghamshire-staging` (or "production").
+To view the admin UI, `heroku addons:open bonsai -a buckinghamshire-staging` (or "production").

+The recruitment site uses Postgres for search.
+See `bc.recruitment.utils.get_job_search_results()`.

 ## File storage

 Does this use AWS S3?
 Via Buckup?
 Is it open to the public?